shaysingh818/DTunes/playlist/audioplayer.md

 3. For now, the view playlist method is very simple, later down the road, functionality will be implemented to filter playlists by certain attributes and perform more complex queries.

+## Deleting a playlist

+1. For deleting a playlist, there's functionality to delete a playlist by name or, delete all of the playlists in the system.
+These methods are primarily for handeling data migrations as the project continues to grow.
+The method annotations are defined above.